Chapter 15 - Animations

 Going back to the loadModel method, when we have processed the meshes and the materials we will process the animation data (that is the different animation key frames associated to each animation and their transformations.
 All that information is also stored in the Model class:

 We get the transformation associated to the node.
 Then we check if this node has an animation node associated to it.
-If so, we need to get the proper translation, rotation and scaling transformations that apply to the frame that we are handling.
-With that information, we get the bones associated to that node and update the transformation matrix for each of those bones, for that specific frame by multiplying:
+If so, we need to get the proper translation, rotation and scaling transformations that apply to the frame we are handling.
+With that information, we get the bones associated to that node and update the transformation matrix for each of those bones for that specific frame by multiplying:

 The model inverse global transformation matrix (the inverse of the root node transformation matrix).